CLICK ON PICTURE TO WATCH VIDEO REPORT

 “Transformational tax reform can be done, and we are moving ahead — full speed ahead.”

-Regardless of the outcome, however, it will take a concerted effort and a great deal of cooperation (and compromise) between the House and Senate, as well as with the Trump administration, to resolve any differences and come up a proposal that actually benefits both individuals and businesses—and without adding to budget deficits.
+Regardless of the outcome, however, it will take a concerted effort and a great deal of cooperation (and compromise) between the House and Senate, as well as with the Trump administration, to resolve any differences and come up with a proposal that actually benefits both individuals and businesses—and without adding to budget deficits.

 Ryan is right to express a sense of urgency; tax reform was a big part of the Trump platform and many people are wondering just when relief will finally come.
 He is also correct when he says that this is no time for “quick fixes and half-measures,” which is why cutting taxes is not enough.